CharlieDigital/dn6-channels/README.md

 This is the side that _reads_ from the channel.
 In this case, as our calendar event providers make API calls and return results and write them to the channel, we're going to use the `Scheduler` to read from the channel and check for conflicts.

-It is also suprisingly simple:
+It is also surprisingly simple:

 ```csharp
 public async Task Process() {